Anas-Nabil/Problem-Solving/CreatingAccount/README.md

 # 🔐 Flutter Authentication UI

-This project showcases a set of authentication screens built with Flutter, featuring a clean and modern layout using core widgets like `Column`, `Container`, `TextField`, and `ListView`.
+This project showcases a set of authentication screens built with Flutter, featuring a clean and modern layout using core widgets like `Column`, `Container`, and `TextField`.
 The design emphasizes user-friendly navigation, visual clarity, and dynamic screen transitions.

-After completing the authentication process (sign up, login, and OTP verification), the user is navigated to a custom-designed **Home Screen**.
 ---

 ## 🖼️ UI Preview